xKatyJane/ExpenseTracker/README.md

 - SQLite (for local database storage)

 ## Description
-This application allows users to track their expenses through an intuitive and easy-to-use interface created with CustomTkinter.
+This application allows users to track their expenses through an intuitive and easy-to-use interface created with Tkinter and CustomTkinter.
 The expenses data is stored locally in an SQLite database, which is initialized with a setup script included in the project.

 ## Features
 - **Add Expenses:** Enter expense details such as date, description, category, and amount.